beyg1/agents-sdk-mcp/spec.md

 ## Extension Opportunities

+Here are some **cool ideas** for extending this project - great for student projects or further learning:

-1. **Complete MCP Server**: Implement the TODO items for full document management
+1. **Complete the MCP Server**: Finish implementing all the TODO items to make a fully functional document management system

-2. **Additional Tools**: Add more MCP servers with different capabilities
+2. **Add More Tool Types**: Create additional MCP servers for different capabilities like:
+   - Calculator tools for math operations
+   - Web scraping tools for fetching online data
+   - File system tools for reading/writing files
+   - Database tools for data queries

-3. **Web Interface**: Build a web-based UI using the same backend
+3. **Build a Web Interface**: Create a web-based chat UI using the same backend - learn web development and API design

-4. **Persistent Storage**: Replace in-memory storage with database
+4. **Add Persistent Storage**: Replace the simple in-memory storage with a real database like SQLite or PostgreSQL

-5. **Authentication**: Add user management and access control
+5. **User Authentication**: Add user login and access control - learn about security and user management

-6. **Monitoring**: Implement logging and metrics collection
+6. **Performance Monitoring**: Add logging and metrics to track how well the system performs

-This specification serves as both documentation and a learning guide for students exploring agent-tool integrations and MCP protocol implementations.
+7. **Docker Container**: Package everything in Docker containers for easy deployment

+8. **API Rate Limiting**: Add controls to manage API usage and costs

+9. **Tool Chaining**: Allow tools to call other tools in sequence for complex tasks

+10. **Plugin System**: Make it easy to add new tools without changing core code

+**Pro Tip**: Start with #1 (completing the MCP server) - it's the foundation for everything else!

+---

+## Final Summary

+This **Agents SDK MCP Project** is your **complete learning playground** for understanding how AI agents can use external tools!
+It shows you:

+- ✅ **How AI connects to tools** (MCP protocol)
+- ✅ **How to build smart chat interfaces** (CLI with auto-complete)
+- ✅ **How to manage complex software systems** (multiple components working together)
+- ✅ **How professionals structure code** (separation of concerns, error handling)

+**Perfect for students** because:
+- Uses **free Gemini API** (no big costs)
+- **Clear, well-organized code** (easy to understand)
+- **Real-world patterns** (actually used in industry)
+- **Extensible design** (can grow with your skills)

+Start by reading the main.py file, then explore each component.
+The code is written to be **educational** - take your time to understand each part! 🚀